maxkreja/berrymon/docs/_sources/setup.rst.txt

     ├ README.md
     └ requirements.txt

-Navigate to the 'src' directory :code:`cd src`.
-To start Berrymon type this command: :code:`python3 -m berrymon`.
+Navigate to the ‘src’ directory :code:`cd src`.
+By executing this command, Berrymon will start: :code:`python3 -m berrymon`.
-That's all it takes to start Berrymon manually.
-The API should now be running and listening on the address and port you specified in the config file, if you connected and enabled an LCD display, this should turn on and display some information.
+That’s all it takes to start Berrymon manually.
+The API should now be listening on the address and port you specified in the config file, if you connected and enabled the LCD display, it should turn on and display some information.

 *Note:* If you want to save some storage space you can delete the 'sphinx' folder.
 If you don't need the documentation